oatlog/oatlog/doc/report/main.typ

 In comparison to recursive e-matching we benefit from being able to join in any order, not just recursively from the root of the pattern.
 We also benefit from already having implicit indices on e-node type, in that tuples for different partial functions are stored separately.
-We, however, still have an e-graph where all mutations leave pattern matches matching, so every iteration of e-matching and canonicalization will rediscover all previously discovered rewrites.
+We, however, still have an e-graph where all mutations leave pattern matches still matching, so every iteration of e-matching and canonicalization will rediscover all previously discovered rewrites.
 This is addressed by semi-naive evaluation, an algorithm from Datalog that we now can use due to having conjunctive queries.

 == Semi-naive evaluation <conceptual_background_seminaive>

-#TODO[Explain that semi-naive wouldn't work in the non-relational formulation (since that requires
-  all queries to start at the root rather than at new, which semi-naive requires)]

 Semi-naive evaluation is an algorithm for joining relations, each consisting of both old and new tuples, guaranteeing that each joined tuple contains some new information.
 In the context of